Brian-Masheti/clinic-appointment-reminder-system/README.md

 # 🏥 HealthTrack Appointment System

-A full-stack MERN application for managing clinic appointments, with robust testing and debugging strategies.
+A full-stack MERN application for managing clinic appointments, with robust testing, debugging, and fully responsive design for both desktop and mobile.

 ---